xjinGitty/UEFIsecureB/UEFIsecureB.md

 4. and there is 'custom' mode, could let user add additional pk in

 5. Intel-based systems certified for Windows 8 must allow secure boot to enter custom mode or be disabled, but not on systems using the ARM architecture
-6. minimal bootloader: shim is used to be signed with win PK, and
+6. minimal bootloader: shim is used to be signed with win PK, and then ...

 ## UEFI shell
 1. launching method: some firmware vendor make it available as efi app under the ESP, like /ESP/SHELLX64.efi